SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Try to submit the form again with an unknown tag - the error message is now customized!
 - This is the transformer's superpower: a failed conversion becomes a clean FORM error, not a 500

-## Model transformer vs View transformer
+# Model vs View Transformers
 - We just called `addViewTransformer()` - but there's also `addModelTransformer()`.
 What's the difference?
 - Every form field has THREE representations of its value, let's SEE them
 - Reload /admin/starship/{id}/edit and open the profiler for the request